How To Get From Sukhumvit To Grand Palace, Bangkok

 At Siam Station, you’ll need to change onto the Silom Line.
 From there you’ll be going six stops to Saphan Taksin Station (S6).

 This journey will cost around 50 Baht per person (price is dependent on the time of travel and the station in which you board the BTS Skytrain) and will take around 30 minutes (again dependent on where you board the Skytrain)

-A taxi (or depending on where you are on Sukhumvit a tuk-tuk) is a great choice when travelling from Sukhumvit to The Grand Palace.
-It offers air conditioning, a direct route and some additional privacy.
+A taxi (or depending on where you are on Sukhumvit a tuk-tuk) is a great choice when traveling from Sukhumvit to The Grand Palace.
+It offers air conditioning, a direct route, and some additional privacy.
 Of course, this all comes at a cost.

 The advantages of using Grab Taxi to get a taxi from Sukhumvit to The Grand Palace include;

 - There’s a little bit more protection.
 Just in case anything goes wrong (when compared to hailing a cab on the street)